ajitreddy013/Inventory-POS-App/README.md

 For technical support or feature requests, please contact the development team.

+**Contact Information:**
+- Email: ajitreddy013@gmail.com
+- Phone: +91 7517323121

 ## License

-This software is proprietary and developed specifically for Ajit Bar & Restaurant.
+This software is proprietary and developed specifically for Ajit Wines.

 ---

-**Built with ❤️ for Ajit Bar & Restaurant**
+**Built with ❤️ for Ajit Wines**